hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 The following remain unresolved:

-- The name of the service definition `IndyAgent` is perhaps in appropriate considering the impending hyperledger project reshuffle.
 - The convention for packing the message for the required routes is dependent on the array order of key references, which could be viewed as a weak/brittle convention.
 - It may be appropriate to have a convention in the DIDDoc to designate which keys (and potentially, endpoints) are used for different roles beyond receivers and mediators in the Domain.
 For example:
   - A defined list of roles.